lispysnake/lispylicense/README.md

 ### Proposal

-Simple web service that allows us to generate a set of license keys on demand, and add new users into the system to allocate their license.
+Microservice to handle license key generation and allocation.
+Allocation is performed based on an ACCOUNT_ID field, to allow us to perform a future migration from the initial signup email to a hub account ID.

 For now, this is a manual process of allocation, but in future we may work out something more automatic: